-At the commencement of the lease, the Board initially measures the lease liability at the present value of payments expected to be made during the lease term.
+At the commencement of a lease, the Board initially measures the lease liability at the present value of payments expected to be made during the lease term.
 Subsequently, the lease liability is reduced by the principal portion of lease payments made.
-The lease assets are initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
-Subsequently, the lease assets are amortized on a straight-line basis over its useful life.
+The intangible right-to-use lease assets are initially measured as the initial amount of the lease liability, adjusted for lease payments made at or before the lease commencement date, plus certain initial direct costs.
+Subsequently, the intangible right-to-use lease assets are amortized on a straight-line basis over its useful life.